- 1 The Lord’s Day

 The True History of Sunday

-It appears that the “ancient tradition” of Sunday communion in Rome began after Justin Martyr told that Emperor that ALL Christians in cities and in the country, observed the Lord’s supper on Sunday.
+The “ancient tradition” of Sunday communion in Rome began after Justin Martyr told that Emperor that ALL Christians in cities and in the country, observed the Lord’s supper on Sunday.

 Sunday is the day on which we all hold our common assembly, because it is the first day on which God, having wrought a change in the darkness and matter, made the world; and Jesus Christ our Saviour on the same day rose from the dead.